If you buy something through the links on this page, you’re helping me pay for my next adventure—thank you for clicking! Learn more.

 This beautiful gem of a destination is worth more than just a day trip and deserves a spot on any Italian itinerary.

-Here’s everything you need to know about visiting Cinque Terre:
+In this article, I’ll tell you everything you need to know about visiting Cinque Terre.

 How to Get to Cinque Terre

-By train: If you’re already in Italy, you can get to Cinque Terre by train.
+If you’re already in Italy, you can get to Cinque Terre by train.
 Just buy a ticket to La Spezia or Levanto.
 From these two towns, you will be able to buy a Cinque Terre Train Card and go between all five Cinque Terre villages.
-(More on that in a minute.)
+More on that in a minute.

-By car: I don’t recommend visiting Cinque Terre by car because you can’t actually drive through the villages.
-If you must arrive by car, you can park in La Spezia or Levanto and use the Cinque Terre Train Card to get around the five villages.
+You can’t actually drive through the villages, but if you must arrive by car, I recommend Discover Cars to get the best deals on your rental.
+When you get to Cinque Terre, you can park in La Spezia or Levanto and use the Cinque Terre Train Card to get around the five villages.

 Getting Around Cinque Terre